-The Amtrak Illinois Zephyr is a daily train between Chicago and Quincy, IL, including Galesburg and other intermediate stops.
+The Amtrak Illinois Zephyr is a daily train service between Chicago and Quincy, IL, with stops in Galesburg and other intermediate locations.
 A complementary regional train is the Carl Sandburg, with the long-distance trains Southwest Chief and the California Zephyr covering many but not all of the same stops.

 The Illinois Zephyr Numbers